EXAM BOARD: EDEXCEL – 2016 SPECIFICATION – COURSE CODE: 9GEO

 - Human Geography:Globalisation, Shaping Places, Superpowers, Global Development

 - Synoptic Investigation of a Contemporary Issue- A synoptic assessment of geographical skills, knowledge and understanding (within a place-based context) from compulsory content drawn from different parts of the course.

 - Geographical Investigation - Students will complete 4 days of fieldwork as part of the A Level course.
 They will complete an individual investigation, which must include data collected in the field.
 The individual investigation must be decided by the student and will be based on the Geography course they are studying.
 This will result in a 3000-4000 word write up.

 The study of Geography at St Joan of Arc is a very popular option.
 We have a team of dedicated and enthusiastic Geographers who are passionate about their subject and want the very best out of their students.
-The department is well resourced and creative providing students with a structured learning experience; however there is also an emphasis on students developing their own independent learning skills, which are highly sought-after beyond sixth form.
+A Level geography students will enjoy teaching from both a physical and human geography specialist for each part of the course.

-Learning outside the classroom -Fieldwork is an integral part of the A Level and students will be given the opportunity to extend their understanding through collecting data in the field as part of their independent investigation.
-We also run an international field trip experience with the most recent trip involving an exploration of Iceland in October 2018.
+Learning outside the classroom -Fieldwork is an integral part of the A Level and students will be given the opportunity to extend their understanding through collecting data in the field as part of their independent investigation through a UK 2 night residential trip.
+We also run an international field trip experience with the next trip booked for Iceland in October 2020.